 13. In pursuance of condition 5(n) a detailed flood risk assessment should be submitted with the details of the first and subsequent phases of development, or as part of each application for the Approval of Matters Specified in Conditions, for the approval of the Planning Authority.
 Development should only commence subject to an acceptable level of risk and specification of the appropriate mitigation, specifically the avoidance of built development within any areas assessed as at risk, based on up-to-date flood statistics, design flood estimation techniques, design flow statistics and channel configuration.
-The approved mitigation shall be implemented prior to the completion of the Planning Authority.
+The approved mitigation shall be implemented prior to the completion of the approved phase of development and retained thereafter to the satisfaction of the Planning Authority.